 Delayed diagnosis of glaucoma

-As an experienced practitioner in claims involving medical negligence, I have handled several cases involving the sub-standard management of glaucoma (by General Practitioners, Optometrists, and Ophthalmologists), resulting in avoidable loss of vision.
+As part of a team of experienced clinical negligence solicitors, I have handled several cases involving the sub-standard management of glaucoma (by General Practitioners, Optometrists, and Ophthalmologists), resulting in avoidable loss of vision.

 Tell-tale signs of sub-standard treatment can include the following: